Charly García: Random

+Recent Years

-In November 2023, in celebration of the 40th anniversary of his album *Clics Modernos*, New York City dedicated the corner of Walker Street and Cortlandt Alley in Tribeca as "Charly García Corner".
+In November 2023, in celebration of the 40th anniversary of his album Clics Modernos, New York City dedicated the corner of Walker Street and Cortlandt Alley in Tribeca as "Charly García Corner".
 The ceremony included the unveiling of a commemorative plaque and street sign, with the participation of García's sister, Josi García Moreno, and representatives from the Argentine Consulate in New York.
 Additionally, the city's mayor, Eric Adams, proclaimed November 6 as "Charly García Day" in the city.

 In 2024 García released his fourteenth solo album, La lógica del escorpión.
 It was first released in physical format (vinyl record), and then on digital platforms.

-It features the stellar participation of David Lebón, Pedro Aznar, Fito Páez and Luis Alberto Spinetta, the latter posthumously, using previously unreleased recordings.
+It features David Lebón, Pedro Aznar, Fito Páez and Luis Alberto Spinetta, the latter posthumously, using previously unreleased recordings.
 The band for the album is mainly composed of Kiuge Hayashida (guitar), Fernando Kabusacki (guitar), Hilda Lizarazu (backing vocals), Rosario Ortega (backing vocals), Fernando Samalea (drums), Toño Silva (drums).

-Among the songs on the album is a Spanish version of “Watching the Wheels” - one of the tracks on John Lennon's Double Fantasy album, an essential reference for Charly García, being the first time that Yoko Ono authorized the translation into Spanish of a John Lennon song.

-In the first week, all 13 tracks of the work entered the Spotify top 50 in Argentina, with “Rompela” at #5 and the rest within the top 35.
+In the first week, all 13 tracks of the album entered the Spotify top 50 in Argentina, with “Rompela” at #5 and the rest within the top 35.
 On YouTube, more than half of the album's tracks entered the Top 30.

+Among the songs released on La lógica del escorpión was a Spanish-language cover of “Watching the Wheels” - one of the tracks on John Lennon's Double Fantasy album, which is an essential reference and artist for Charly García, and it was also the first time that Yoko Ono authorized the translation into Spanish of a Lennon song.

+In 2025, García released a new song and video in collaboration with Sting, "In The City".